Florida State University Athletics

 2025-26 FSU Student Athlete Advisory Committee (FSU Athletics)

-Will be counted on to become a counting member of Florida State’s lineup in her second season as a Seminole…played in one event as a freshman – the Florida State Match Up as an individual – and was a member of the Seminoles’ first-ever ACC Championship team…helped Florida State to the 2025 ACC Championship, the 2025 NCAA Lexington Regional Championship, and to a program-best third place finish in the 2025 NCAA Championship Finals…a quietly confident player who rarely shows emotion on the course…her high school teammates naming her the ‘Ice Queen” for her ability to freeze opponents out of matches…despite her outwardly cool persona on the golf course inside she harbours a burning passion for the game…is very focused on continuing her progression as a player at Florida State with the aim of becoming a world-class golfer…one of the top junior golfers in Scotland…a member of the Scottish Women and Girl’s High-Performance Squad and a Sports Scotland adopted athlete…gained her first full international cap representing the Scotland Women’s Team at the 2024 European Championships in Spain…she has also represented the Scotland U16’s in 2020, 2021 and 2022 and the U18 Scotland Girls team at the European Girls Team Championships and Home International in 2022 and 2023…individually she has excelled at all levels (Club, County and Country) and was the first female Junior Captain and Junior Champion of Royal Troon Golf Club in 2023…she has twice won her county girls championship and was the youngest ever county women’s championship at age 15…she has earned 18 wins and 20 other top 10’s in her 61 multi-round/ WAGR ranked tournaments played during her high school years…her highlights include her win over an international field at the 2022 Scottish U16 Open Strokeplay Championship, runner up in the 2023 Justin Rose Telegraph Junior Championship finals at Qunita do Lago in Portugal where she shot a course record 66 in the final round and runner up in the 2024 Scottish Ladies Amateur at Nairn Dunbar Golf club where she lost to the R&A Amateur Championship Finalist Lorna McClymont…she owns two single round course records to her name (Luffness Golf Club - 69 and Powfoot Golf Club – 67)…named to the Academic Dean’s List during the fall of 2024 – her first semester on campus…earned Florida State academic Dean’s List honors during both her first two semesters on campus (fall of 2024 and spring of 2025)…averages 77.00 strokes in three rounds during one event entering her sophomore season at Florida State.
+Will be counted on to become a regular member of Florida State’s lineup in her second season as a Seminole…played in one event as a freshman – the Florida State Match Up as an individual – and was a member of the Seminoles’ first-ever ACC Championship team…helped Florida State to the 2025 ACC Championship, the 2025 NCAA Lexington Regional Championship, and a program-best third-place finish in the 2025 NCAA Championship Finals…quietly confident player who rarely shows emotion on the course…high school teammates dubbed her the “Ice Queen” for her ability to freeze opponents out of matches…despite her cool demeanor, harbors a burning passion for the game…focused on continuing her development at Florida State with the goal of becoming a world-class golfer…one of the top junior golfers in Scotland…member of the Scottish Women and Girls High-Performance Squad and a Sport Scotland adopted athlete…gained her first full international cap representing Scotland at the 2024 European Championships in Spain…has represented Scotland U16’s in 2020-2022 and U18 Scotland Girls team at the European Girls Team Championships and Home International in 2022 and 2023…excelled at all levels (Club, County, Country) and was the first female Junior Captain and Junior Champion of Royal Troon Golf Club in 2023…twice won her county girls championship and was the youngest county women’s champion at age 15…earned 18 wins and 20 additional top-10s in 61 multi-round/WAGR-ranked tournaments during high school…highlights include winning the 2022 Scottish U16 Open Strokeplay Championship, runner-up in the 2023 Justin Rose Telegraph Junior Championship finals at Quinta do Lago (shot course record 66 in final round), and runner-up in the 2024 Scottish Ladies Amateur at Nairn Dunbar Golf Club…owns two single-round course records (Luffness Golf Club – 69, Powfoot Golf Club – 67)…named to the Academic Dean’s List in fall 2024 and spring 2025…averages 77.00 strokes in three rounds during one event entering her sophomore season at Florida State…

 SPRING 2025 (CAREER AVERAGE: 77.00 / CAREER LOW: 71)